 David is a Fellow of the Institute of Chartering Accountants with 25 years experience of public sector finances include strategic planning, service delivery, financial and investment management, preparation of accounts, compliance with Managing Public Money and risk management.

-He is the Chief Executive (Accounting Officer) of the Northern Ireland Local Government Officers' Superannuation Committee which manages Northern Ireland's largest investment fund and provides pension services to over 110,000 members.
-As well as Mr Murphy's work for NILGOSC he is also a lay advisor to the Northern Ireland Courts and Tribunal Service Courts Funds Office Judicial Liaison Group, the advisory body which manages the funds currently held in Court.
+He is the Chief Executive (Accounting Officer) of the Northern Ireland Local Government Officers' Superannuation Committee which manages Northern Ireland's largest investment fund and provides pension services to over 120,000 members.
+As well as Mr Murphy's work for NILGOSC he is also an independent director of Northern Bank Pension Trust Limited.

 David was appointed to the NICIFC Advisory Committee on 1 September 2016.